The Sweeney: Background

-The Sweeney was developed from a one-off TV drama entitled Regan which served as the pilot episode for the series.
-Regan is a 90-minute television film written by Ian Kennedy Martin for the Thames Television anthology series Armchair Cinema (see Armchair Theatre) in 1974.

-The part of Jack Regan was specifically written for John Thaw, who was a friend of Ian Kennedy Martin, with whom he had worked on the TV drama series Redcap in the 1960s.
+The Sweeney was developed from a one-off TV drama titled Regan, which served as the pilot episode for the series.
+Regan is a 90-minute television film written by Ian Kennedy Martin for the Thames Television anthology series Armchair Cinema in 1974.
+The part of Jack Regan was written for John Thaw, who was a friend of Ian Kennedy Martin, with whom he had worked on the TV drama series Redcap in the 1960s.
 Dennis Waterman was cast after his performance in the Special Branch episode "Stand and Deliver", also produced by Euston Films.

-From the very beginning, the Regan film was seen as having series potential.
+The Regan film was seen as having series potential from the very beginning.
 After it scored highly in the ratings, work began on the development of the series proper.
-Ian Kennedy Martin saw the subsequent series as being mainly studio-based, with more dialogue and less action, but producer Ted Childs, inspired in part by Get Carter (1971) and The French Connection (1971), disagreed.
+Ian Kennedy Martin saw the subsequent series as being mainly studio-based, with more dialogue and less action, but producer Ted Childs, inspired in part by Get Carter and The French Connection (both 1971), disagreed.
 Following this battle for creative control, Ian Kennedy Martin parted company with the project.
-His shoes as series writer were filled by his brother Troy Kennedy Martin, Roger Marshall, Ranald Graham and Trevor Preston.
+His role as series writer were filled by his brother Troy Kennedy Martin, Roger Marshall, Ranald Graham and Trevor Preston.

-Every writer on the series was given very specific guidelines to follow: "Each show will have an overall screen time (minus titles) of 48 minutes 40 seconds.
+Every writer on the series was given guidelines, "Each show will have an overall screen time (minus titles) of 48 minutes 40 seconds.
 Each film will open with a teaser of up to 3 minutes, which will be followed by the opening titles.
 The story will be played across three acts, each being no more than 19 minutes and no fewer than 8 minutes in length.
 Regan will appear in every episode, Carter in approximately 10 out of 13 episodes.
-In addition to these main characters, scripts should be based around three major speaking parts, with up to ten minor speaking parts."
+In addition to these main characters, scripts should be based around three major speaking parts, with up to ten minor speaking parts".